MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD08_LAB_MANUAL.md

 #### Scenario

-In this exercise, you will:

-- Use NPM to add jQuery package by editing the package.json file.
-- Add and edit javascript files to handle click events, modify elements and change the style of the application.
+You have been asked to handle click events, modify elements and change the style of elements.
+You were also asked to apply client-side validation in the web application.
+In this exercise you will use npm to add several client-side packages to the web application, and you will use the packages to make various operations in the client-side.
-- Add client-side validation using jQuery validation package.

 The main tasks for this exercise are as follows: